TheFelix93/ets-to-homeassistant/README.md

 #### Switches ####
 # If non of the sensor patterns matched then the custom function must be a switch.
 #string must be part of ets function name
 PATTERN_SWITCH = nil # if you define a switch pattern, then only matches are added as switches to output yaml.
-In my case all remaining custom functions are switches, so nil is default.
+With nil set, all remaining custom functions are considered as switches.
 ```

 # END OF README - TheFelix93.rb Custom method for ets-to-homeassistant